jarun/googler/README.md

     $ BROWSER=w3m googler query

 Due to certain graphical browsers spewing messages to the console, `googler` suppresses browser output by default unless `BROWSER` is set to one of the known text-based browsers: currently `elinks`, `links`, `lynx` or `w3m`.
-If you use a different text-based browser, you will need to explicitly enable browser output with the `--enable-browser-output` option.
+If you use a different text-based browser, you will need to explicitly enable browser output with the `--show-browser-logs` option.
 If you believe your browser is popular enough, please submit an issue or pull request and we will consider whitelisting it.
-See the man page for more details on `--enable-browser-output`.
+See the man page for more details on `--show-browser-logs`.

 ### Colors